ubc-cirrus-lab/femux/README.md

 # Instructions on Generating Simulation-based Results
+## Setup Notes
+- We configure our scripts to run on 48 cores and 140GB of Memory (on Ubuntu) to minimize runtime, but are parameterizable to any number of cores--16 core and 80GB works as well.
+- We comment out Holt, Exponential Smoothing, and SETAR to significantly cut down forecasting simulation runtime which is the bottleneck for reproduction.
+Results do not change significantly as these forecasters are selected for under 5 percent of blocks.

 ## Preprocessing
-We start with the azure 2019 dataset and consequently clean, format, and partition the data for our simulations.
-We configure our scripts to run on 48 cores and 140GB of Memory.
+We start with the azure 2019 dataset and clean, format, and partition the data for our simulations.

 1. Make some of the basic directories and download the azure 2019 dataset: `cd code & ./setup.sh`
 2. Preprocess the data and generate separate dataframes for